GreenMeteor/HumHub-Messenger/README.md

 This module is for HumHub Version 0.20+ (Yii 2) and greater and cannot be used with HumHub Version 0.1x (Yii 1.1)

+Your users can send a unique Messenger url (TogetherJS url) to a friend.
+When the friend opens the link, each user sees the same page and can interact with it together in real time.

 ## Description

 This module adds a cool TogetherJS Messenger App to HumHub`s Frontpage.

 Widget works on spaces, dashboard and profile.

 ## Installation
 1. Download the module and upload it to your modules directory >yourdomain.com>protected>modules